mgunyho/PdArray/PdArray/README.md

 SMTH outputs will output polyphonic signals at each of the cursors.

 The POS RANGE switch can be used to select the expected range of the POS input;
-use +10V for e.g. unipolar LFO's and Miniramp, +-5V for bipolar LFO's and +-10V for audio signals.
+use +10V for e.g. unipolar LFO's and Miniramp, +-5V for bipolar LFO's and audio signals.
 Similarly, the I/O RANGE switch selects the range of values that you wish to record and what the outputs will have.
 Setting the switch to +10V means that the top edge of the visual representation of the array corresponds to +10V and the bottom edge to 0V, while for +-5 and 10 the top and bottom edges of the array are plus and minus 5 or 10 volts, respectively, and the middle corresponds to 0V.

 The SIZE screen displays the current number of elements in the array.
 You can click on the screen to type a value up to 999999.
 If the array has more